Q1. Are there any special procedures, regulations, and/or permits required for shipping samples from outside the United States?

 Some infected individuals already have antibodies, but the second sample will determine if there has been recent activity by the virus.
 A 2-4 fold increase alerts you to recent, acute virus replication and antiviral therapy then becomes important.

+Q6.
+Why can’t I take swabs from the monkey associated with an injury 1-2 days or more after the incident?
 A. Swabs taken immediately after an incident inform you of whether the macaque was shedding virus at that time.
 Taken several days later, or even several hours later can result in misinformation, because animals may shed intermittently.
 Rarely, there are animals that have prolonged bouts of shedding, but in general, what you wish to determine is whether there is virus being shed at the time you were around the macaque.
 It is recommended that NHP swabs be collected within 4 hours of an exposure.

+Q7.
+If an injury occurs on late Friday, a weekend or a holiday, how do we store the samples until they are shipped?
 A. Virus culture samples can be stored in one of two methods for optimum virus recovery.
 Either store the samples in a refrigerator (2 to 4° C) or store them at ≤ -60° C. Please do not store them at –20° C.

 Serum should be separated from the blood clot into a non-glass tube and can be stored in a refrigerator or frozen at ≤ -20° C.

+Q8.
+We do not have any Viral Transport Media (VTM) or the media that we do have is expired.
+What do we do?
 A. For optimum virus recovery, we recommend the use of commercially prepared VTM, such as the options that are listed on the web page (Recommendations on Sample Collection, Storage, & Shipment).
 There are also a few “home made” options available when this is not possible.

+Q9.
+The policy at our institution is to immediately place exposed employees on prophylaxis treatment.
+Does this affect the recommendations for sample collection?
 A. Yes.
 It is recommended that a second convalescent serum sample be collected one month post medication.
 This means a total of three serum samples for patients prescribed anti-viral treatment.
 1– baseline serum; 2– first convalescent serum collected 14 to 21 days post injury; 3- second convalescent serum collected one month post medication.

 Q10.
 What are the recommended nerve tissue samples to be collected at necropsy?
+A. Right trigeminal ganglia, left trigeminal ganglia, and sacral dorsal root ganglia.

 B Virus FAQ’s

+Q11.
+Will antibodies against B virus protect me from future infections?
 A. Antibodies against B virus are generally not protective in the sense that they will prevent another infection or even a reactivation of a latent infection.
 This situation is similar to what is seen for herpes simplex infections.
 High levels of antibodies to HSV do not prevent the development of fever blisters periodically.

+Q12.
+Where can we get Medical Alert cards to carry to alert medical personnel to the fact that we work with macaques?
 A. We provide Medical Alert cards to any interested individuals or groups.
 These cards were designed by Dr. Terry Blasdel and provide information in the event of need.
 The Medical Alert card can be downloaded from the Forms Page of our website.

+Q13.
+Why should I consider carrying a Medical Alert card indicating that I have been around macaques?
 A. In the past, individuals who have been infected by B virus, but not treated early enough to prevent fatality, have shown up in emergency rooms disoriented, distressed, and unable to provide useful information to medical personnel.
 These cards will alert health care workers to the fact that you work or have worked with macaques.
 As a result they can order tests that can quickly rule out whether your symptoms are due to B virus.

+Q14.
+Are there any drugs that effectively eliminate B virus from an infected individual?
 A. There are no drugs that will eliminate B virus from an infected individual.
 Drugs such as acyclovir, famvir, or ganciclovir can, however, be used to control infection and prevent the development of severe infection and death.
 We are working to identify new drugs that will be effective at later stages of infection, but it is not likely that any drug will ever completely eliminate virus from the body because it effectively hides in a state of latency.

 National B Virus Resource Center FAQ’s

+Q15.
+What kinds of educational programs does the National B Virus Resource Center offer?
 A. The staff of this Comparative Medicine Resource Center can provide in-service workshops on site for employees, access to all published literature about B virus for historical perspective, collaborations on interesting research topics, guidance for retrospective analyses, and resources for evaluating macaques to determine whether they are infected with B virus.
 The Resource also provides resources for studying other nonhuman primate herpesviruses.
 The website offers comprehensive information for injury response and answers to general questions posed to the resource staff.

+Q16.
+Why does the laboratory charge for samples they test?
 A. Test charges pay for testing materials and personnel who perform analyses on serum and swab samples.
 This laboratory is provided to you through NIH’s National Center for Research Resources Comparative Medicine Program.
 NIH funds some of the staff, but your payment makes up the difference, insuring that trained staff are present at all times and supplies are available to analyze incoming samples and that all necessary tests can be run on your samples.
 The B Virus Resource Center is a nonprofit activity.
 Staff members are committed to not only test your samples, but to use the resultant data to learn to prevent B virus infections or control them in the event prevention fails, store your samples in the event you need a future analysis, and assist medical staff in the event that you develop symptoms later.

+Q17.
+What are the current testing charges?
 A. $150.00 per sample for antibody analysis; $400.00 per sample for virus isolation analysis; $200.00 per sample for PCR analysis.

 Q18.
 Why can’t I get you to give me results over the phone when I call?